MFL - French and Spanish

 Curriculum Intent

-Our MFL Curriculum aims to develop all students' ability and ambition to communicate in another language, speech and writing.
-They will gain strong phonetic knowledge to converse confidently and reinforce many literacy skills from their first language.
-Through our knowledge-rich curriculum, they will learn how to manipulate grammar to personalise information and retain core knowledge that can be applied in many real-life situations and enable them to travel, study, or work in various settings.
-Learning a foreign language is a liberation from insularity.
-As such, our curriculum aims to broaden all students' horizons and encourage them to step beyond familiar cultural boundaries, value diversity and difference, and develop their understanding of the world.
+Our MFL Curriculum aims to develop all students’ ability and ambition to communicate in another language, in speech and writing.
+They will gain a strong phonetic knowledge to enable them to converse confidently and a reinforcement of many literacy skills from their first language.
+Through our knowledge-rich curriculum, they will learn how to manipulate grammar to allow them to personalise information and retain core knowledge that can be applied in many real-life situations and enable them to travel, study or work in a variety of settings.
+Learning a foreign language is a liberation from insularity and, as such, our curriculum aims to broaden all students’ horizons and encourage them to step beyond familiar cultural boundaries, value diversity and difference, and develop their understanding of the world.

 Overview by Key Stage: